corsur/positionManagers/README.md

-# Aperture Finance - Amadeus
+# Aperture Finance - Terra Private Beta

-This monorepository contains the source code for the core smart contracts implementing Aperture Earn Protocol on the [Terra](https://terra.money) blockchain.
+This monorepository contains the source code for the core smart contracts implementing Aperture Protocol on the [Terra](https://terra.money) blockchain.

 ## Development